Modern Slavery Statement Financial Year 2022

 Slavery and trafficking risks are already taken into account in the assessments made when Cubico is deciding whether to acquire or develop assets in a new country.
 Cubico’s Compliance team has a central role in advising the organisation on those risks.

-Cubico maintains a comprehensive Ethical Compliance Programme, managed by the Compliance Officer.
-The Programme includes a number of Compliance Policies such as the Code of Conduct, ABC Policy, Procurement & Business Partner Vetting Policy and Supplier Code of Conduct and Corporate Compliance Statements which make clear that good corporate governance and the professional ethics of our employees and suppliers are the pillars upon which Cubico’s activity is based.
+Cubico’s Ethical Compliance Programme includes a number of Compliance Policies such as the Code of Conduct, ABC Policy, Procurement & KYC Policy and Supplier Code of Conduct.
+We also publish Corporate Compliance Statements which make it clear that good corporate governance and the professional ethics of our employees and suppliers are the pillars upon which Cubico’s activities are based.

 KYC Reports and Due Diligence

-All Cubico employees undertake regular Ethical Compliance Training, which includes Modern Slavery training.
+All Cubico employees undertake annual Ethical Compliance Training, which includes Modern Slavery training.
 Furthermore, certain employees periodically complete Modern Slavery e-learning.

 Site Visits

 Our Head of HSE regularly undertakes site visits.
 During such visits he assesses modern slavery risks which enhances our risk management practices and controls.
-The Executive Committee, including the CEO, CFO, General Counsel and Global Head of Operations and Country Heads do a number of on-site safety walks every year which include an assessment of compliance and modern slavery risks.
+Cubico’s Executive Committee and Country Heads do a number of on-site safety walks every year which include an assessment of compliance and modern slavery risks.
 No areas of specific concern were identified which required further action or investigation with respect to modern slavery.

 5. Future Actions